 The Court of Appeal has now upheld the inspector’s decision to refuse planning permission for a housing development where the increased traffic would adversely affect local air quality – Gladman Developments Ltd. v Secretary of State for Communities and Local Government and Swale BC and CPRE Kent EWCA Civ 1543, 12 September.
 This upholds the decision of Supperstone J. ( EWHC 2768 (Admin)) which we have previously noted in this blog.

-The legal challenge mainly turned, as so many of these court cases do, on the extent to which this was a matter of planning judgement.
+The legal challenge mainly turned, as so many of these court cases do, on the extent to which this was a matter of planning judgment.
 The inquiry had heard expert air quality evidence, based on future emissions modelling, which was disputed by CPRE Kent.
 Given that the extra traffic would have some adverse impact on air quality in two local AQMAs, the developer, GDL, offered a substantial financial contribution in line with Defra’s own methodology by way of mitigation.
 But the Inspector concluded that there was no clear evidence to demonstrate the likely effectiveness of these mitigation measures, and that it might well be that the contributions to fund the measures failed to reflect the full scale of the impacts.
 In particular, he questioned some of the modelling assumptions, reinforced by the High Court’s finding in ClientEarth (No.2) EWHC 2740 (when it quashed the national air quality strategy) on the excessive optimism that had been used in future emissions modelling such as this.

 The Courts have backed this approach.
 The inspector did not have to accept that, because the sum had been appropriately calculated, the mitigation measures themselves would be effective.
-It was for him to consider, in the exercise of his planning judgement, what their impact would be.
+It was for him to consider, in the exercise of his planning judgment, what their impact would be.
 Nor did he have to cast around for planning conditions that might make the development acceptable if they had not been suggested to him.

 The case is an important confirmation of the importance of properly assessing air quality impacts on human health, and their mitigation.
 It is also notable that the Secretary of State accepted in court that his own duty to produce and implement a national air quality plan does not mean that planning authorities (or even his own inspectors) should presume that the UK will become compliant with the Air Quality Directive in the near future.
 GDL had attempted to argue that the Inspector should have accepted the assumption in the air quality modelling that the revised national air quality strategy would be in place and working by the time the development was completed.
 The court was content that the Inspector had to deal with the evidence about the local impacts that was actually before him, and not speculate about the timing and likely effectiveness of the Government’s revisions to the strategy.